JakeClark-chan/portfolio-mainpage-zola/content/_index.en.md

 # Hello, I'm JakeClark
 Real name: Nguyễn Chí Thành

-- Third-year Information Security Student at University of Information Technology, VNU-HCM.
+- Forth-year Information Security Student at University of Information Technology, VNU-HCM.
 - Researching the application of artificial intelligence (AI) in everything, including automation for security and management processes.
 - Passionate about understanding the various issues currently faced, especially information security, and using the power of AI to overcome them.
 - Aspires to unlock personal potential in information security, AI, and beyond to keep up with technological trends.